With a turbocharged S52-swap and custom Group 4 racer bodywork, this incredible modified BMW E9 is one of the most awesome cars we’ve ever seen.

 3.2-litre straight-six S52B32, uprated head gasket, ARP head studs, uprated fuel system and injectors, ceramic-coated Precision 62/66 turbocharger with T51R mod, titanium exhaust manifold, aftermarket intake plenum, intercooler with titanium pipework, VAC Motorsports oil cooler and cap, rear-mount radiator with titanium pipework, RK Tunes map.
 ZF five-speed manual gearbox

-9.5×17” (front) and 15.5×17” (rear) BBS magnesium centre lock wheels with gold centres and 255/40 (front) and 315/35 (rear) Toyo R888R tyres, CAtuned coilovers
+9.5×17” (front) and 15.5×17” (rear) BBS magnesium center lock wheels with gold centers and 255/40 (front) and 315/35 (rear) Toyo R888R tires, CAtuned coilovers

 Custom blend paint, custom Group 4 wide-body kit, wind splitters, carbon rear roof spoiler and boot spoiler aerofoil, carbon rear arch vents, carbon head light covers

-Carbon single-piece bucket seats with M tricolour stitching, vintage Nardi wooden steering wheel, custom Nostalgic Grains gear knob, custom carbon dash, custom Speedhut gauges for oil temperature, water temperature and boost pressure, AEM AFR gauge
+Carbon single-piece bucket seats with M tricolor stitching, vintage Nardi wooden steering wheel, custom Nostalgic Grains gear knob, custom carbon dash, custom Speedhut gauges for oil temperature, water temperature and boost pressure, AEM AFR gauge